khusmann/bydantic/docs/global-context.md

 # Global Context

-As we saw in the [previous chapter](complex-data-structures), `dynamic_field`s enable field types to be decided on the fly, based on the local serialization / deserialization context: the values of the fields parsed so far, or by the number of bits remaining in the stream.
+As we saw in the [previous chapter](complex-data-structures), `dynamic_field`s enable field types to be decided on the fly, based on the values of the fields parsed so far, or by the number of bits remaining in the stream.
+In other words, the field type of a `dynamic_field` can be determined by the local serialization / deserialization context.

-It is also possible to pass an arbitrary global context object to a bitfield to use when serializaing or deserializing `dynamic_field`s.
-It can be useful for situations when your bitfield may have different field types based on the capabilities of the device or version of the firmware.
+It is also possible to pass an arbitrary _global_ context object to a bitfield to use when serializaing or deserializing `dynamic_field`s.
+This feature can be useful for situations when your bitfield may have different field types based on the device's configuration, capabilities, or version of the firmware.

 ## A simple example: customizing string encoding